silkl105/BlackScholes/README.md

 <table>
   <tr>
     <td><img src="https://cdn-icons-png.flaticon.com/512/3063/3063824.png" width="50" /></td>
-    <td>A fully interactive <strong>Streamlit</strong> web application is included so you can explore how option prices and Greeks are affected by spot prices, volatility, dividends, and interest rates.</td>
+    <td>A fully interactive <strong>Streamlit</strong> web application is included so you can explore how option prices and Greeks are affected by spot prices, volatility, dividends, and interest rates.
+You can try the app live on Streamlit Cloud: [application-blackscholes.streamlit.app](https://application-blackscholes.streamlit.app)</td>
   </tr>
 </table>